 What Are Successful Students Doing Well?

 Why do some very bright children fail to be successful students?
 Obviously, a good brain alone is not enough to achieve academic success.
-By academic success, we don’t just mean achieving good scores, we mean a love of learning and a hunger to develop and grow academically.
+By academic success, we don’t just mean achieving good scores, we mean developing a love of learning and a hunger to grow academically.

 To follow are ten characteristics of successful students.
 Success is highly nuanced, so it is not an exhaustive list, however, it is a very good start.